Saturday, October 11, 2014

 Preheat the oven to 350°F; do not use convection.

 Line an 8-inch round cake pan with parchment.
-Before you put the parchment down, put a thin dot of butter in the middle of the bottom of the cake pan.
-This will secure the parchment and hold it in place while you are buttering it.
+Before you put the parchment down, dot the center of the pan with a little butter to secure the paper.
 Butter the bottom and sides of the cake pan, and coat with granulated sugar.

-Using your stand mixer, beat the eggs with the sugar for 5 minutes or a little more until he mixture doubles in size Add the vanilla bean paste, vanilla extract, and salt, and mix gently.
+Using a stand mixer, beat the eggs with the sugar for 5 minutes or a little more, until the mixture doubles in size.
+Add the vanilla bean paste and salt, and mix gently.

-Remove the bowl from the mixer, and sift flour over the egg mixture.
-I do this using a hand-held strainer rather than a flour sifter.
-Gently fold the flour into the batter with a spatula.
-Try not to deflate the batter.
+Remove the bowl from the mixer, and sift the flour over the egg mixture.
+I do this with a hand-held strainer rather than a flour sifter.
+Gently fold the flour into the batter with a spatula, trying not to deflate it.

-Add the melted butter to the batter and fold in thoroughly using a spatula.
+Add the melted butter and fold it in thoroughly using a spatula.
 Again, try not to deflate the batter, but be sure to incorporate the butter completely, leaving no streaks behind.

-Pour the batter into the cake pan, and bake until the cake starts to pull away slightly from the sides.
-This takes 35 minutes in my oven.
+Pour the batter into the cake pan and bake until the cake starts to pull away slightly from the sides—about 35 minutes in my oven.

-Remove the cake from the oven, and immediately run a knife or small spatula around the sides to loosen the cake from the sugar coating.
-Let the cake cool for 5 minutes, then turn it out onto a wire rack to finish cooking.
+Remove from the oven and immediately run a knife or small spatula around the sides to loosen the cake from the sugar coating.
+Let the cake cool for 5 minutes, then turn it out onto a wire rack to finish cooling.

 Ingredients for the Chantilly Cream